GeoMatch/deployment/terraform/geomatch_app/cognito/README.md

 ## Configuration Notes

-- **Stanford iDP Configuration**: By default, the Stanford iDP is configured to require encryption.
-However, this terraform module does not do a great job of enabling encryption by default.Users must manually enable the checkboxes for "Sign SAML requests to this provider" and "Require encrypted SAML assertions from this provider" in the Cognito console.
+- **Stanford iDP Configuration**: Please refer to the additional resources section as well as notes on the top for configuring Stanford iDP.

 ## Resources